provenance-io/docs/appendix/blockchain-comparison.md

 The Ethereum Foundation has recognized the significant shortcomings of using a single ledger and a proof-of-work method for consensus, both of which are significant limits to the scalability of the current network.
 In response Ethereum is developing a 2.0 version that moves to a proof-of-stake solution along with sharding data between zones to facilitate increased transaction volume.
 The initial version of the Ethereum 2.0 network was successfully staked in December 2020 with the fully operational network planned for 2022\[1\].

 Ultimately Provenance requires proven solutions to these problems today and cannot afford to wait more than a year for a potential resolution.
-In addition the design of the public network itself means that governance and control of the underlying network is not intended to support Provenance's requirements directly and is by definition targeted at the lowest common denominator for all global uses.
+In addition the design of the public network itself means that governance and control of the underlying network is not intended to support Provenance Blockchain's requirements directly and is by definition targeted at the lowest common denominator for all global uses.

 ### Solana